rrjethva/LIRI/README.md

 LIRI uses the following commands:

 concert-this

 spotify-this-song

 movie-this

 do-what-it-says

 Technologies used:
 Node.js
 Javascript

 npm packages:

-twitter - an asynchronous client library for the Twitter REST and Streaming API's. spotify - A simple to use API library for the Spotify REST API. request - Request is designed to be the simplest way possible to make http calls.
+spotify - A simple to use API library for the Spotify REST API. request - Request is designed to be the simplest way possible to make http calls.
 It supports HTTPS and follows redirects by default. dotenv - Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.

 How to Run LIRI-Bot
 Step One: node liri my-tweets This will show your last 20 tweets and when they were created at in your terminal/bash window.